 Some time ago, I noticed I’d filled my life up with ‘stuff.’

-My diary was full of client appointments, CPD workshops, concerts, DIY, time with family and friends.
+My diary was full of client appointments, CPD, DIY, time with family and friends.
 There was hardly a space in my day (or night) when something wasn’t booked in!

 It felt good, I was in the busy zone!
 I kept on telling myself that my energy levels were well and truly topped.
 Yet something really important to me had been put aside.

 Sometimes busyness, even when it is highly productive, can be a symptom of wanting to avoid something difficult or awkward that we don’t feel prepared for emotionally.

 This was brought to my attention during a CPD workshop I attended some time ago.